Milton, Indiana

 Milton is a town in Washington Township, Wayne County, in the U.S. state of Indiana.
-The population was 490 at the 2010 census.
+The population was 455 at the 2020 census.

 History

 Milton was laid out and platted in 1824.
 The community was named for the presence of several watermills in the area.

 The Milton post office has been in operation since 1825.

-The Milton post office is currently closed.
-Due to arson.
+The Milton post office is currently open after repairs were made to the premises after an arson fire.

 By 1826, Milton had a population of nearly 200.